Simencassiman/HumasolFollowup/README.md

 To contribute to this project please read the rest of this document to set up a working environment.

+The project is mainly split in two parts: a webapp to register projects and an automation script to carry out follow-up jobs of the registered projects.

+The webapp functionality is built using the [Flask](https://flask.palletsprojects.com/en/2.3.x/quickstart/) framework.
+You can find a lot better and more detailed information in their documentation.

 ## Setup

 To start working on the project locally first of all clone the git repository